AP Interview: Evo Morales wants UN mediation in Bolivia

 He said the United States was the “great conspirator” behind the “coup d’etat” that forced him from Bolivia.
 Morales has long had a tense relationship with Washington and in 2008 expelled U.S. Drug Enforcement Administration officials from Bolivia.

-Bolivia’s interim leader Jeanine Añez has been recognized by some countries, but faces an uphill battle in organizing new elections.
+Áñez, the interim leader, has been recognized by some countries, but faces an uphill battle in organizing new elections.

 “It’s a historic agreement to pacify the country,” Copa Murga said.
 But other legislators said a deal had not yet been reached.